SpannerProtocol/web-docs/docs/bullettrain.md

 title: Overview
 ---

-**BulletTrain** (a Spanner Growth Component) is an evolutionary viral growth marketing model running on the Spanner Blockchain.
+**BulletTrain** (a Growth Template) is an evolutionary viral growth marketing model running on the Spanner Blockchain.
 BulletTrain includes (1) **TravelCabin** for projects to provide as incentive to its community, and (2) **DPO** (Decentralized Programmable Organization) - an autonomous organizational structure that enables fair and scalable community collaboration based on *piece-rate* incentives.